Quicr/new-qmsg/doc/protocol.md

 ## Messages

-Each messages has an envelope data taht is authenticated but not encrypeted followed by and encryped payload.
+Each messages has an envelope data that is authenticated but not encrypeted followed by and encryped payload.

 ### Envelope Data